New traffic laws went into effect in California on the first day of 2021. Most of this year’s changes amend or expand existing state traffic laws.

 New legislation protects a person from civil liability in the event they break open a car’s window to rescue a child.
 Protection from civil liability when coming to another’s aid is known as a Good Samaritan law.
 The new law also prevents the person from facing criminal charges for breaking into the car.

-For instance, someone spotting a child under age 6 alone in a closed vehicle on a hot day can break open the car window to save a youngster in distress from heatstroke.
+For instance, someone spotting a child under the age of 6 alone in a closed vehicle on a hot day can break open the car window to save a youngster in distress from heatstroke.
 They are free from liability for breaking the window if the child’s life was in danger.
 There is already a law in place mandating criminal penalties for anyone leaving young children unattended in vehicles.
 The law already exempts those rescuing an animal locked in a very hot or very cold car from civil and criminal penalties.

 New Emergency Vehicle Warning Sound